 - Professional Support: Therapists, counselors, doctors, and other professionals can play a valuable role in your support network, but they can only help you if you’re honest with them.
 It’s natural to feel a bit reluctant about sharing details of your addiction and recovery; however, you can’t get the maximum support from the professionals in your network unless you tell them the full story.
 Be honest and open, and you’ll be able to rely on these professionals to get you through challenging periods in your recovery.

-- Family Therapy: Your family members can be a tremendous source of support during recovery.
+- Family Program: Your family members can be a tremendous source of support during recovery.
 Substance abuse is a “family disease”4, and your loved ones may have their own issues to resolve.
 Codependency and anger are common issues among family members of an addict.
-In some cases, family therapy and support groups geared toward family members can help open up the lines of communication and heal the damage caused by addiction.
+In some cases, family program and support groups geared toward family members can help open up the lines of communication and heal the damage caused by addiction.

 - Alumni Programs: Alumni programs are an important part of relapse prevention because they help connect the recovery community and help recovering addicts live healthy, sober lives after rehab.
 Alumni events, newsletters, family days, and group therapy can help maintain sobriety, even in the face of real-life challenges.
 Alumni programs are designed for those who have successfully graduated from drug and alcohol rehabilitation and are actively rebuilding their lives.